No abras la puerta: Plot

-Some years before present time, Isabel Tobar (Luz Valdivieso) suffered and survived violence and mistreatment from her ex-boyfriend, Juan Pablo Olavarria (Gonzalo Valenzuela).
-After getting him out of her life, she was able to put herself back together and became a strong self-confident woman.
+Some years ago, Isabel Tobar suffered and survived violence and mistreatment from her ex-boyfriend, Juan Pablo Olavarria.
+After leaving him, she put herself back together and became a strong, self-confident woman.
 She now helps and defends women who are going through the same abuse she once went through.

-She doesn't seem to have time for love in her life, but she does have time for her beloved daughter Jacinta (María de los Ángeles López), whom she protects with all her might.
-Even though she isn't looking for Prince Charming, she finds him in Tomás (Matías Oviedo), a handsome Kung Fu instructor who falls for this brave and caring woman.
-But everything is not perfect: Juan Pablo Olavarría (Gonzalo Valenzuela), her ex-boyfriend, is back in Chile determined to get back the woman who escaped from him.
+She does not allow time for love in her life, but she does have time for her beloved daughter Jacinta, whom she protects with all her might.
+Even though she is not looking for love, she eventually meets Tomás, a handsome Kung Fu instructor who falls for Isabel.
+However, Juan Pablo Olavarría, her ex-boyfriend, is back in Chile and is determined to find Isabel and win her back.

-Now Isabel will have to choose among these two men, a seemingly renovated Juan Pablo or the kind and loving Tomás.
-Besides she will get to know very deeply the stories of different couples who try to save their relationships and love.
+Now, Isabel will have to choose among these two men, a seemingly renovated Juan Pablo or the kind and loving Tomás.
+She gets to know, very deeply, the stories of different couples who tried to save their relationships and love.